lastcallsoftware/trackeats/docs/setting-up.md

 haven't restarted the command shell yet.

 10. Install npm and node.js
-Use nvm to install npm.
-It cracks me up how each package manager has to be installed by ANOTHER package manager:
+Use nvm to install JavaScript; specifically npm and Node.js.
+(It cracks me up how each package manager has to be installed by ANOTHER package manager.)
+To install nvm, execute this from an Ubuntu command prompt:
     nvm install node
 Verify the installation:
     nvm ls
-You should get a version number on the line listing node.
-If you got N/A for it, something went wrong.
-Now type:
+You should get a list of version numbers, including one for "node".
+If you got "N/A" on that line, something went wrong.
+If not, type:
     node --version
 The number should match the output from the last command.

 11. Install VS Code
-Do this if you haven't done so already.
+VS Code is the hot code editor du jour.
+Install it if you haven't done so already.
 I'm too tired to list the instructions for this one, figure it out yourself. :P

-12. Install WSL for VS Code extensions
+12. Install VS Code extensions
+VS Code has some essential extensions necessary for our development projects.
 Start VS Code, go to the Extensions tab, and search for and install the following
 extensions:
     WSL